TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

 <a name="1-introduction"></a>
 ## Introduction

-Welcome to the **Temporal Prompt Engine**, your ultimate tool for crafting immersive video and audio experiences.
-This engine empowers you to generate high-quality prompts with unparalleled control over cinematic elements, all while being intuitive and accessible for users.
-I'm still currently experimenting with options a lot and will be honing the variety down a bit as I go.
+Welcome to the **Temporal Prompt Engine** a comprehensive framework for building out batch variations or story sequences for video prompt generators.
+This idea was original started as a comfyUI workflow for CogVideoX but has since evolved into a modular framework that has proven to scale with new foundational models and pipelines.

 <a name="2-features-overview"></a>
 ## Features Overview

 - **Cinematic Video Prompts**: Tailor every aspect of your scene—from camera type and lens to lighting and framing.
-- **Adaptive Audio Prompts**: Generate immersive soundscapes that perfectly match your visuals.
-- **Historical and Futuristic Perspectives**: Choose from ancient viewpoints to futuristic visions, adding depth and context to your scenes.
+- **Temporal Awareness**: Pick a decade and the camera options will represent that time, adding depth and context to your scenes.
-- **Dynamic Variables**: Adjust settings like resolution, frame rate, and aspect ratio to guide the AI in generating content that matches your vision.
+- **Dynamic Variables**: Adjust settings like lighting, camera movement, lighting, time of day and more through easy to use drop-down options.
 - **Special Modes**:
   - **Story Mode**: Seamlessly blend prompts across frames to create cohesive narratives, enabling you to craft epic stories or intimate tales.
   - **Holiday Mode**: Generate seasonal content tailored to holidays, perfect for festive branding and marketing.
   - **Chaos Mode**: Add unpredictability with Chaos Mode.
 - **Interconnected Settings**: Experience how choices like selecting an ancient art style influence other variables like color palette and texture, creating a cohesive and authentic output.
-- **Cross-Platform Compatibility**: Available for **Windows**, with **Linux** support coming soon.
+- **Cross-Platform Compatibility**: Available for **Windows** & **Linux**

 ---